IGME-202-2221/project-1-ArgentumRhodon/README.md

 ### Student Info

--   Name: YOUR NAME
+-   Name: Lucas Corey
--   Section: ##
+-   Section: 03

 ## Game Design

--   Camera Orientation: _How are the art assets viewed from? (ie. topdown or side)_
+-   Camera Orientation: Top-down
--   Camera Movement: _How does the camera move in your game? (if at all)_
+-   Camera Movement: Camera will be locked for the most part.
--   Player Health: _How are you handling player health? (healthbar, lives, ?)_
+-   Player Health: The player will have a limited number of lives.
--   End Condition: _How does a game/round/level end?_
+-   End Condition: The game will end when the player runs out of lives.
--   Scoring: _How does the player earn points in your game?_
+-   Scoring: The player earns points by defeating enemies, picking up collectibles, and after completing each level.

 ### Game Description

-_A brief explanation of your game.
-Inculde what is the objective for the player.
-Think about what would go on the back of a game box._
+In this game, the you will fight waves of enemies in a limitless number of levels until you run out of lives.
+So shoot for a higher score each time!
+The player (and enemies) will be restricted to a map smaller than the screen, and you will have to run around and dodge enemies and enemy projectiles as you save friendly creatures from the onslaught (these are the collectibles).
+In each level, there will be a chance to get a powerup (or even two) to make the level easier.

 ### Controls

 -   Movement
-    -   Up:
+    -   Up: W / Up Arrow
-    -   Down:
+    -   Down: S / Down Arrow
-    -   Left:
+    -   Left: A / Left Arrow
-    -   Right:
+    -   Right: D / Right Arrow
--   Fire:
+-   Fire: Left-click

 ## You Additions